-- analysis, analysis, archetypes, archetypes, data, data, performance, performance, players, players, sports, sports
+- analysis, archetypes, archetypes, data, performance, performance, performance, performance, players, players, sports, sports

 In sport, we like to compare our players against the best players.
 An underrated data-mining technique called Archetypal Analysis allows us to do this with ease.
 But how does it work?
 This blog post will explore this in detail.

 On the colour spectrum, you could think of red, green and blue as the ‘ideal’ or ‘purest’ colours.
 Every other colour lies somewhere in-between those three colours.
 That is, in terms of the RGB colour space, somewhere between pure red (255, 0, 0), pure green (0, 255, 0) and pure blue (0, 0, 255).
 For instance, orange is a mix of red and green (255, 165 and 0).

 In other words, red, blue and green are the ‘archetypal’ colours.

 This type of thinking — that is, defining data points by relating them to the extremal data points — is a bit like how a particular data-mining technique called archetypal analysis works.
 The basic method is:

 - Find the archetypal/extremal points.
 These are red, blue and green in the colour example.